 The program of study in business management will introduce students to concepts and skills used in a variety of management and administration positions.
-This includes curriculum focused on topics such as communications; information technology & applications; finance & economics; international business; data management; human resources & personnel; operations & quality management; leadership; law, ethics & government regulations; and project management.
+This includes a curriculum focused on topics such as communications; information technology & applications; finance & economics; international business; data management; human resources & personnel; operations & quality management; leadership; law, ethics & government regulations; and project management.
 Planning and starting a new business is also explored along with your individual career and professional development.
 Completers of the business management program will have a solid foundation upon which to continue their business studies with in-depth courses in Finance and Banking or Microsoft Office certifications.
 These Business Management courses are designed to provide a strong foundation for post-secondary education and to be a valued contributor within the entry-level workplace.
-The program of study in business management is part of the National Career Cluster called Business, Management and Administration.
-To learn more about this, or any of the 16 National Career Clusters, visit: www.careertech.org/career-clusters
+The program of study in business management is part of the National Career Cluster called Business, Management, and Administration.
+To learn more about this or any of the 16 National Career Clusters, visit: www.careertech.org/career-clusters

-Business Management & Technology 1A/1B is the REQUIRED PREREQUISITE to the advanced offerings: Finance & Banking 1A/1B and Microsoft Certification.
-Please plan accordingly.
+1476/1477 BUSINESS MANAGEMENT & TECHNOLOGY 1A/1B

 Students in Business Management and Technology will develop a foundation in the many activities, problems, and decisions that are intrinsic to the management of a successful business, as well as an appreciation for the importance of these responsibilities.
-Areas to be examined include information technology, business organization and planning, business management and leadership, project management, entrepreneurship, operations and quality management, safety and related careers.
-Additional topics covered: international business, data management, financial analysis and economics, ethical and legal responsibilities and communication.
+Areas to be examined include information technology, business organization and planning, business management and leadership, project management, entrepreneurship, operations and quality management, safety, and related careers.
+Additional topics covered: international business, data management, financial analysis and economics, ethical and legal responsibilities, and communication.
 By gaining an understanding of these areas, students will be better prepared to enhance the business decisions of tomorrow.
 Students who complete Business Management & Technology may be eligible for articulated college credit.
 This course has been approved to meet the MMC senior year math-related credit requirement.
-World Language Credit: Students may replace one credit of World Language with one credit of CTE when CTE is taken as a second (or additional) VPAA credit.
-Note: These CTE courses may fulfill the 1-credit Visual, Performing, & Applied Art (VPAA) graduation requirement.
-(Two .5 or one 1.00 CTE courses are required for the successful completion to meet this requirement.)
-31

-1571/1572 FINANCE AND BANKING 1A/1B, Gr 10-12 0.5/ 0.5 credit Prerequisite/Recommendation: Business Management & Technology 1A/1B (effective 2018-2019).
+Prerequisite/Recommendation: Business Management & Technology 1A/1B

-In the second semester course, F&B 1B students will explore financial management as it applies to individuals and businesses.
-Topics will include investing your financial resources through the stock market, bonds, mutual funds, savings accounts and money markets.
-Students will learn to fill out a W-4, 1040EZ, 1040A form and tax planning strategies.
+In the second semester course, F&B 1B BC students will explore financial management as it applies to individuals and businesses.
+Topics will include investing your financial resources through the stock market, bonds, mutual funds, savings accounts, and money markets.
+Students will learn to fill out a W-4, 1040EZ, 1040A form, and tax planning strategies.
 Through the Stock Market Game (virtual online simulation), students will experience analyzing and trading a $100,000 stock portfolio.
 Other aspects of business finance such as managing payroll, pricing, sources and uses of funding, as well as financial planning will be included.
 Students who complete Business Management & Technology may be eligible for articulated college credit.
 This course has been approved to meet the MMC senior year math-related credit requirement.

 To succeed in today’s competitive job market you need to build and demonstrate your technology expertise and skills.
 Microsoft Office Specialist (MOS) Certifications are highly respected and valued in any working environment.
 This course will cover the skills necessary to prepare students to take the MOS Specialists Certification Exams in Word and Excel and may choose to explore PowerPoint or Outlook.
 Students may also have the opportunity to take Expert level certification exams in Word and Excel.
 This is a one-hour, one-semester course which can be taken more than once to continue to earn additional/advanced certifications.

 World Language Credit: Students may replace one credit of World Language with one credit of CTE when CTE is taken as a second (or additional) VPAA credit.
 Note: These CTE courses may fulfill the 1-credit Visual, Performing, & Applied Art (VPAA) graduation requirement.
 (Two .5 or one 1.00 CTE courses are required for the successful completion to meet this requirement.)

-*Articulation Agreement: Eligible students could qualify for tuition-free (articulated) college credits at Macomb Community College, Henry Ford Community College, Washtenaw Community College and Baker College.
+*Articulation Agreement: Eligible students could qualify for tuition-free (articulated) college credits at Macomb Community College, Henry Ford College, Washtenaw Community College and Baker College.